NixOS/rfcs/rfcs/0145-doc-strings.md

 We are currently utilizing this functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))
 Also, [noogle](https://noogle.dev) indexes subsets of nixpkgs based on multiline comments.

-However, the format of that __docs-strings__ needs to be better documented and standardized.
+However, the format of that __doc-strings__ needs to be better documented and standardized.

-This RFC aims to achieve consistency for docs-strings and allows for differentiation between regular comments and doc-strings.
+This RFC aims to achieve consistency for doc-strings and allows for differentiation between regular comments and doc-strings.

 We could envision native nix support, a documentation team, or community-driven solutions for automatically generating documentation from them.